cgrace0044/stillorgan-tennis/README.md

 - The About Section has three headings: Our Club, Our Members Enjoy and Membership.
 - In the Our Club div there is some brief information about the tennis club including the year it was founded, where the club is located, who the club is for and what competitions are on offer.
 - The Our Members Enjoy div contains a short list of the club's facilities.
-- The Membership div contains information about the membership fees together with a button link the membership page where the user can request more information.
+- The Membership div contains information about the membership fees together with a button link to the membership page where the user can request more information.
-- The button changes from one to green when clicked.
+- The background colour of the button button changes from white to green when clicked.
+The text changes from black to white when clicked.

 ![About section image](docs/readme-images/about-us.webp)

 ### Our People Section

-- The Our People Section contains just one heading called Meet Our Coaches.
+- The 'Our People' Section contains just one heading called 'Meet Our Coaches'.
 Three cards are displayed with pictures of the coaches and their job titles.
 - The number of cards displayed per line depends on the width of the screen.
 On small screens one card displays per line, on tablets and laptops two cards and on desktops three cards.

 ![Our People image](docs/readme-images/our-people.webp)